DataDog/KubeHound/docs/reference/attacks/TOKEN_BRUTEFORCE.md

 ## Details

 An attacker in possession of a token with permission to read a secret cannot use this permission without knowing the secret’s full name.
-This permission is different from the listing secrets permission described in [TOKEN_LIST](./TOKEN_LIST.md).
+This permission is different from the list secrets permission described in [TOKEN_LIST](./TOKEN_LIST.md).
 However it may be possible to extract secrets via bruteforce for all K8s serviceaccounts due to their predictable naming convention.

 ## Prerequisites